 The annual OysterFest in Wellfleet features opportunities to sample oysters and clams prepared every which way.
 You can also shop for crafts, cheer for competitors in the Oyster Shuck-Off, participate in family activities, listen to music, and even learn something about the marine environment.

-The fun takes place on October 19 and October 20, 2019, from 10 a.m. to 5 p.m., rain or shine, in Wellfleet, Massachusetts.
+The fun takes place on the weekend after Columbus Day, rain or shine, in Wellfleet, Massachusetts.
 Enjoy an uncrowded Cape Cod in the fall, the off-season rates, splashes of fall color, mild temperatures, and, of course, the oysters.

-Savor a taste of Germany at the 27th annual Oktoberfest featuring authentic entertainment including Bavarian bands on the first Saturday in October this year at Bold Point Park, East Providence, Rhode Island.
+Savor a taste of Germany at the annual International Oktoberfest featuring authentic entertainment including Bavarian bands on the first Saturday in October at Bold Point Park, East Providence, Rhode Island.
 The waterfront event offers a Biergarten atmosphere and authentic German food as well as a number of local vendors on-site selling their artisan crafts.